xddxdd/blog/source/_posts/en/article/modify-computer/senior-design-sensor-network-bugs-resolve.lantian/index.md

     - Copy the third column to the latitude character array, **starting from the second character of the array**
     - If the 4th column is N (north of equator), set the first character of the array to `0`
       - Result has format 01234.56789, can be recognized by InfluxDB
-    - If the 4th column is N (north of equator), set the first character of the array to `-` (minus sign)
+    - If the 4th column is S (south of equator), set the first character of the array to `-` (minus sign)
       - Result has format -1234.56789, can also be recognized by InfluxDB
     - Do the same to longitude data in column 5 and 6
     - For conversion from `degree * 100 + minute` to more commonly used `degree`, we choose to do it on the more powerful server